ikoonat/tg-analysis-dashboard/README.md

 ```
 Get Telegram API information from <https://my.telegram.org>.
 Keep this information private.

-Step 2: Grab a Channel you want to Check out
+# Part 2: Grab a Channel you want to Check out
 Open `reconlist.txt` and put at least 1 Telegram channel username on each line.
 The `@` symbol is optional.

 ```reconlist.txt